 PADI Rescue Diver Course

 Rewarding and fun – this best describes the PADI Rescue Diver course.
-This course will expand your knowledge and experience level: Rescue Divers learn to look beyond themselves and consider the safety and wellbeing of other divers.
+This course will expand your knowledge and experience level: Rescue Divers learn to look beyond themselves and consider the safety and well-being of other divers.

 Although this course is serious, it is an enjoyable way to build your confidence.